mureytasroc/trintheremin-public/README.md

   i.
 When one LED is blinking do not cover the sensor at all -- it is measuring the ambient light levels; ii.
 Once the speaker makes a noise and the LED stops blinking cover the sensor with your hand iii.
 Once both LEDs stop blinking and then light up in a pattern the calibration process is complete

+* The autoplay feature can work very well if you put your hand over the dancing LED and the sensor.
+It will work fine if you leave it in ambient light, but the more ambient light there is, the worse it will work (this cannot be fixed in calibration -- think about it like the LED's light is getting drowned out).

-* The toneAc is used to control the speaker.
+* The toneAc library is used to control the speaker.
 To download toneAc see this <a href="https://bitbucket.org/teckel12/arduino-toneac/wiki/Home">link</a>.
 Here is the toneAc <a href="https://playground.arduino.cc/Code/ToneAC">reference</a>.

 -------
 #### Plans for future versions